assemble/grunt-assemble-contextual/README.md

 > Generates a JSON file with the context of each page.
 Basic plugin to help see what's happening in the build.

+**Upgrade notice!** v0.2.0 or greater of this plugin depend on Assemble v0.5.0. _This plugin will not work with Assemble v0.4.0!_

 ## Getting Started
 In the command line, run: